psy-loophs/Tagme/README.md

 # Telegram TagAll Bot (Telethon)

-A simple Telegram bot built with **Telethon** that can tag all users in a group.
+A simple Telegram user bot built with **Telethon** that can tag all users in a group.
 Includes owner-only and allowed-users access control, and stop/start tagging support.

 ---